miker704/Strife/patches2.md

     - Changed the logic to activate the selected state for for guild discovery in server nav bar.
     - Switch to promise based solution for loading screen animation fade out instead of solely using settimeouts.
     - Switch to promise based solution for refresh loading screen animation fade out instead of solely using settimeouts.
+    - Switch to promise based solution for intrusion loading screen animation fade out instead of solely using settimeouts.

 ## Backend Changes